 Dennis shook his head.

 "Come on, buddy.
-I´ll find out anyway."
+I'll find out anyway."

-"Fine with me," Dennis countered sulkily.
+"Fine with me," Dennis countered, squaring his shoulders.

 It was a boy, right?
 Greg smiled encouragingly at him.

 Dennis winced and looked quickly away.

 Greg turned to the older boy.
 "Do you want to go into the house and get something to drink, Dennis?"
-From the corner of his eyes, he noticed Gil´s frown and sensed confusion as well as the urge to take him aside.
-What´s the matter, Greg?
+From the corner of his eyes, he noticed Gil's frown and sensed the urge to take him aside and talk things out.
+What's the matter, Greg?
+Weren't we drunken with joy just hours ago?
 Nah.
 Gil would never do that.
 Not in front of Sara and everybody else.
-Keeping their secret for now and forever under lock and key was still more important to Gil than any worries about Greg´s state of mind.
+Keeping their secret for now and forever under lock and key was still more important to Gil than any worries about Greg's emotional state.

-"No, I´m a CSI," Greg replied softly.
+"No, I'm a CSI," Greg replied.
 "My name is Greg."

-"I´m thirsty," Scotty attracted the attention to himself.
+"I'm thirsty," Scotty attracted the attention to himself.